panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 }
 ```

-With the above configuration, if `NODE_ENV` variable isn't set up, Webpack will default `process.env.NODE_ENV` to `development`.
+With the above configuration, if `NODE_ENV` variable isn't set up, Webpack defaults `process.env.NODE_ENV` to `development`.

 ## 3. Conclusion

-A JavaScript file executed in CLI can access the environment variables using the special object `process.env`.
+A JavaScript file executed in Node CLI can access the environment variables using the special object `process.env`.

 For example, `process.env.USER` contains the user name that executes the script.

 The environment variables are not available during runtime in a browser.
 But modern bundlers like Vite and Webpack can expose certain variables.

 For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.
 In webpack `EnvironmentPlugin` let's you expose the necessary variables.